 Biology is the study of life, its variety and processes.
 The discipline is dynamic and its intellectual framework is expanding rapidly.
 In one direction, the study of organisms is the basis for the understanding of how populations of organisms interact among themselves and with their environment.
 This includes a consideration of the distribution and abundance of organisms, change in organisms over time, energy flow among organisms, and cycling of inorganic and organic resources.
 In another direction, the study of biological molecules is the basis for understanding cell structure, function and diversity, including metabolism, growth, development, genetics and reproduction in organisms.
 Visit the Biology department website for additional information about the program, faculty interests and more.

-Advisement is required of Biology undergraduate students annually.
-Undergraduate advisement can be obtained at the Biology Student Advisement Center.
-The Biology Student Advisement Center is located in Chaparral Hall (CR) 5104 and can be reached at (818) 677-2675 or by email at firstname.lastname@example.org.
-For graduate students seeking advisement, contact Graduate Coordinator Tim Karels (email: email@example.com).
+Advisement is required annually of Biology undergraduate students.
+Undergraduate advisement can be obtained at the Biology Student Advisement Center, which is located in Chaparral Hall (CR) 5104.
+Contact Dani Amoroso or Terri Richardson at (818) 677-2675 or firstname.lastname@example.org for undergraduate advisement.

 Many career opportunities are available to the student majoring in biology.
 The undergraduate program provides an excellent background for further work in medicine, dentistry, pharmacy, optometry, veterinary medicine, biotechnology, clinical laboratory science and graduate programs.
 It also can serve for direct entry into teaching and a variety of positions in industrial, research and governmental organizations.
 Graduates of the program have been very successful in gaining admission and completing advanced degrees at high-quality universities.